janoglezcampos/llvm-yx-callobfuscator/README.md

     At compile time, this tables will be partially initialized, but the only value we need at this moment is the function ID (its index in the function table).

-    After building the tables, we find every call to the obfuscated functions; for each of them, replace the call by a call to ```__callobf_callDispatcher```, and pass the id as the first argument, then pass all the function arguments.
+    After building the tables, we find every call to the obfuscated functions; for each of them, replace the call by a call to ```__callobf_callDispatcher```, and pass the ID as the first argument, then pass all the other function arguments.

-    ```__callobf_callDispatcher``` has is defined as ```PVOID __callobf_callDispatcher(DWORD32 index, ...)```.
+    ```__callobf_callDispatcher``` is defined as ```PVOID __callobf_callDispatcher(DWORD32 index, ...)```.
 It will get all the info it needs from the function table by using the ID (index) in the first argument.

     A function has its entry partially initialized until it is called; at that moment, ```__callobf_callDispatcher``` will store all the required information to call and obfuscate the function and pass the other arguments to the function being called.

 * ### How the dispatching system works
     ---
-    The dispatching system starts by initializing the frame table (```__callobf_globalFrameTable```), used to cache posible frames and gadgets that will be used to build the obfuscated stack.
-The obfuscation method is the same as explained [here](https://klezvirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/), still an outstanding job.
+    The dispatching system starts by initializing the entry in the function table.

-    When ```__callobf_globalFrameTable``` gets invoked, the following happens:

-    * Loads the function if needed:
-        * Gets the dll from the dll table and loads it if needed.
+    * Get the dll from the dll table and load it if needed.
     * Find the function in the IAT and store the address in the function table.
     * Find if the call is a syscall; if it is, get the ssn and store it in the function table.

+    If not already done, initialize the frame table (```__callobf_globalFrameTable```), used to cache posible frames and gadgets that will be used to build the obfuscated stack.
+The obfuscation method is the same as explained [here](https://klezvirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/), still an outstanding job.

+    After the the function is loaded and the frame table is initialized:

     * Build a fake stack using the values stored in the frame table and store it over the current stack pointer.
     * Update the ciclic value used to pick which values are used for building the stack.
     * Move arguments to their right place.
     * Change rsp to match the start of the fake stack.
     * If syscall, set ssn in rax.